Actindo-AG/Documentation/Core1Platform/UsingCore1/05_WorkWithLists.md

    > [Info] The relations you can use depend on the module you are working in and the column you specify.

-   The following relations are available for *Actindo* lists:<!---Julian, die Feldtypen habe ich mir ausgedacht.
-Könntest Du prüfen, ob die Angaben zu den Feldtypen stimmen?
-Danke-->
+   The following relations are available for *Actindo* lists:

      - **between**
          In most cases, this relation is available for date fields.
 You can use it to filter the list for values that are between a specific date range, whereby the start and end date is included.
 For example, a filter between **5/05/2023** and **5/07/2023** displays all values available on 5/05/2023, 5/06/2023, and 5/07/2023.